 When at the Christmas market you should try poffertjes – miniature pancakes served with butter and dusted with sugar.
 There’s a great variety of Belgian waffles freshly baked at place.
 The smell that comes from the Belgian waffles stall is simply irresistible!

-Another Dutch treat that you have to try at the Chirstmas market is the oliebol.
+Another Dutch treat that you have to try at the Christmas market is the oliebol.
 Oliebollen (plural for oliebol) are a type of deep fried dough balls and are typical for the holiday season.
 They are traditionally eaten on New Year’s Eve, but you can find them on the dedicated stalls throughout December all over Netherlands.

 Friet (French fries) are also to be found everywhere on the market with the whole variety of Dutch toppings: curry ketchup, mayo, onions, peanut butter sauce…